balogsun/maven-java-builds/README.md

 As a DevOps Engineer, I once faced challenges with a team concerning dependency management and artifact storage, ultimately leading to delays in deployment.
 The absence of a centralized repository made it difficult to track versions and manage dependencies effectively.
 Additionally, frequent manual uploads and downloads of artifacts were error-prone and time-consuming.
 To overcome these challenges, I decided to deploy Nexus to manage the artifacts and maven to ensure that the Java applications could be built, stored, and deployed seamlessly.

-## First, lets have a feel of the application what it works by deploying to apache Tomcat for web application hosting.
+## First, lets have a feel of the application that it works by deploying to apache Tomcat for web application hosting.

+### 1. Pre-requisites: Ubuntu Server or any other Linux server

 ### 1. Installing Tomcat